ajahne/blog/_drafts/2017-12-23-javascript-closure.md

 - Closures can access their lexical scope (variables declared at author time), even when it is executed outside of its lexical scope (i.e. called at a later time)

 ### Why/when would we use closure?
-Closures can help us address the following:
+So all that is well and good, but what can we actually do?
+Why do we even care?
+Well, by using closures we can write code that address the following two concepts: privacy and state.

 **Privacy**
 JavaScript does not have private methods.
-However, the use of closures, can emulate this concepts.
-Privacy is a way of separating concerns, keeping non-essential methods from being accessed through your public API.
+However, the use of closures, can emulate this concept.
+Privacy is a way of separating concerns, keeping non-essential methods from being accessed through our public API.

 ```
 const createDinnerMaker = () => {